cgmatter/texturepacker/README.md

 ## Usage

-To use the program, you need to have Python installed on your machine along with the necessary libraries (numpy, PIL, tkinter, cv2, and os).
-Once you have these, you can run the program with your images as input.
+To use the program, you need to have Python installed on your machine.

 ## Future Work

-The current version of the program only supports one type of packing algorithm.
+- The current version of the program only supports one type of packing algorithm.
 More packing methods exist.
 You can search for strip packing algorithms.
-I'd love to impliment a toggle to allow for textures to be rotated for best fit.
+- I'd love to impliment a toggle to allow for textures to be rotated for best fit.
-Each independant check can be run in it's own thread, and output their fit and image.
+- Each independant check can be run in it's own thread, and output their fit and image.
 This would wildly speed up the dynamic fit biasing, but I was afraid it might mess up the exe.
-The loading bar only updates with the progress of the first scale check.
+- The loading bar only updates with the progress of the first scale check.
 I don't care enough to fix.

 ## Contributions